KevinFYChen/remote_patient_monitoring_datahub/README.md

 ```

 Expected:
 - 201 Created with user data.
-The account role is set to `patient` and activated.
+The account role is `patient` and the user is active.

+Notes:
+- This creates a login-capable user but not a patient profile.
+See section 6.

 ## 5) Clinician onboarding workflow